sim-88/Virtual_Self_Checkout/README.md

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
-For detailed contribution guidelines, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements